 BASIC MOUNTAIN BIKE RACING RULES & ETIQUETTE

-- A rider is not permitted to take any shortcuts or take other advantage of a similar nature against competitors.
+- A rider is not permitted to take any shortcuts or take advantage of a similar nature against competitors.

-- Any walking, running or riding by a rider, which is carried out without the intention of directly re-joining the course, or other activity in breach of the regulations, which takes place outside of the marked course area, can result in disqualification.
+- Any walking, running or riding by a rider, carried out without the intention of directly re-joining the course, or other activity in breach of the regulations, which takes place outside of the marked course area, can result in disqualification.

 - Riders must respect the countryside and ride only on the official route.

 An E-Mountain Bike is a bike operated with two energy sources, human pedal power and an electric engine, which only provides assistance when the rider is pedalling.
 An E-Mountain bike must conform to the following bike standards:

 – Engine of maximum 250watts

 – Engine assistance up to 25km/h